brianjo/pydocsite/website/docs/doc3.md

 * Introduction
   * Anser for the reader - "Why is this topic important?"
 * Setup
   * Call out any required setup or data downloads
 * Steps
   * Use the steps you introduced in the Learning Objectives section
   * Break down the steps as well as add prose for context
   * If there is code, add comments in the code to help clarify for readers what each section is doing
   * Link back to relevant pytorch documentation
   * Think of it akin to creating a really practical blog post
 * Learn More
-  * Link to any additiona
+  * Link to any additional resources (e.g. related docs, API references, tutorials)